- Mrs. Woolfrey, 6A (Math)

 In the next few months, high schools will host their annual Open House events.
 At the same time, the following high schools, with the exception of Thomas Jefferson and Seton School, will also send representatives to All Saints to inform the students about their programs.
 We hope the following will better assist you in your planning.

 Regardless of which high school your child will be attending, every 8th grade student must complete the High School Placement Test Registration Form and return it to Mrs. Slovenkay by Friday, November 20, 2015.

 Please check with each school’s web site to confirm Open House dates and times.

 Mrs. Eileen Hanley, Assistant Principal of Admissions/Student Life

 - Pope John Paul the Great Catholic High School

 Ms. Debbie Cooper, Admissions Coordinator

-Please Note: If you attend any of the Open Houses, the admissions director of each school will inform you that your child will need to take the High School Placement Test.
-You do not need to apply for this test because it is administered in December to our eighth grade students at All Saints.
+Please Note: If you attend any of the Open Houses at the Diocesan Catholic Schools, the admissions director of each school will inform you that your child will need to take the High School Placement Test.
+You do not need to apply directly with the high schools to take this test because it is administered in December to our eighth grade students at All Saints.
 Please note that this test is given to every eighth grade student who attends the Diocese of Arlington schools.
 However, it is very important that you pick up an application form and complete it if you are interested in any of the above- mentioned schools.

 *If your son or daughter is interested in attending this school, please contact Mrs. Slovenkay for additional information.